rene-romero/BigDataKafka/README.md

 # BigDataKafka
-Repository to build a KafkaProject.
+Repository to build a Kafka Project.